richie0866/rbxm-suite/README.md

 ## 🌻 Motivation

-[Rostruct](https://github.com/richie0866/Rostruct) is designed to mimic [Rojo](https://rojo.space) on execution, but it **isn't fully fleshed out** like Rojo is.
+[Rostruct](https://github.com/richie0866/Rostruct) is designed to mimic [Rojo](https://rojo.space) on execution, but it isn't complete.

-I designed rbxm-suite as a **straightforward** alternative.
-Instead of replacing Rojo, it aims to be **paired with Rojo** in your workflow.
+I designed rbxm-suite as a **smarter alternative**.
+Instead of mimicking Rojo, it handles what Rojo can already generate.
 Build your project with Rojo, and leave the execution to rbxm-suite.

 By moving the build process upstream, you can take advantage of a **true Rojo workflow**.